Saad-Ramzan-Kiani/Vehicle-detection-and-classification/README.md

-Please check the input files Path.
+Please check the input file Path in the main.py file.

-in Line 5-8, line 24 and, line 29.
+In Lines 5-8, line 24, and line 29.